palakgandhi98/palakgandhi98/README.md

 Explore My Projects:
 This repository includes various projects demonstrating my expertise in different areas of AI and Data Science.
 Feel free to browse through the folders and explore the code.
 Looking to Collaborate?
 I'm always open to collaborating on interesting projects!
-If you have any questions or suggestions, feel free to reach out to me on [Linkdin](https://www.linkedin.com/in/palakgandhi98/) or [G-mail](palakgandhi98.pg@gmail.com)
+If you have any questions or suggestions, feel free to reach out to me on [Linkdin](https://www.linkedin.com/in/palakgandhi98/).

 Stay Connected:
  * Follow me on GitHub: [GitHub](https://www.github.com/palakgandhi98)